Annual Conference and Exhibition 2023

 Improving productivity and balancing the books are a priority for the NHS.
 With efficiency targets increasing, NHS providers need to develop skills and share best practice to ensure this challenge is met whilst still improving service quality and reducing backlogs.

-In January 2023, with just £2m of a £19m efficiency target identified through their traditional planning process, a West Midlands Acute Trust approached NHS South, Central & West (SCW) to help them co-produce a ‘robust and credible’ plan.
+In January 2023, with less than 20% efficiency target identified through their traditional planning process, a Midlands Acute Trust approached NHS South, Central and West (SCW) to help them co-produce a ‘robust and credible’ plan.

-This session describes how bringing in external support resulted in detailed plans for delivering £24m in 23/24 but also, what happened next.
+This session describes how bringing in external support resulted in detailed plans for delivering £24m in 23/24, plus lessons learned across systems and providers that optimise delivery of efficiency targets.

 In the era of rapidly advancing technology and the pressing need for sustainable healthcare systems, Electronic Patient Records (EPRs) play a crucial role in improving patient care, enhancing efficiency, and reducing costs.